Marina-Diez/Final_project/README.md

 >5. **Make it visual**.
 For me and for our client to be understable

 After analyzing how the reserves are higher in the Lisbon area than in the Algarve.
 We go down to see if the origin of the people who visit each area the most, coincides with those who spend the most on average per night.
 This information will be useful to launch campaigns limited by origin of tourists.
- In the following photo, we can see that the origin of visitors that spend more money per nigth in Lisbon, do not match which come more times.
+ In the following photo, we can see that the origin of visitors that spend more money per nigth in Lisbon, do not match with those who come more frequently.

 ![traveler](images/mapa.JPG)